-My first books, Other People’s Country, was published in 2008.
-It was la finalist for the Walkley Award for best non fiction book, and short listed for the WA Premier’s History Award.
+My first book, Other People’s Country, was published in 2008.
+It was a finalist for the Walkley Award for best non fiction book, and short listed for the WA Premier’s History Award.
 Acclaimed by the Aboriginal organisation ANTAR as one of the best books about Aboriginal people, it is used as a reference in university community nursing units.

-It has been reprinted and is available from Stone’s Publishing and on Amazon.
+It has been reprinted and is available from Stone’s Publishing, through Australian Online Bookstore and on Amazon.

 Book back cover blurb